Luxury Garden Route Vacations

 Not forgetting the town itself, which is full of lovely boutiques, cafes, and traditional crafts shops to peruse.

 Who should visit?
 Hermanus is a real crowd-pleaser.
-Thanks to a good collection of five-star hotels (including Birkenhead House), plenty of activities for all ages, and the laid-back atmosphere of the town, it’s the perfect stop for family holidays to South Africa’s Garden Route or those looking to switch off and soak up the beautiful walks, with a spot of wine tasting thrown in.
+Thanks to a good collection of five-star hotels (including Birkenhead House), plenty of activities for all ages, and the laid-back atmosphere of the town, it’s the perfect stop for family vacations to South Africa’s Garden Route or those looking to switch off and soak up the beautiful walks, with a spot of wine tasting thrown in.

 De Hoop Nature Reserve